-The LTX Trading System was developed in 2004 and continues to be one of our favorite trend following strategies today.
-The LTX Trading System is a long term trend following system with dynamic money management that can be applied to all commodities, futures, and FX markets.
+The LTX Trend Following System was developed in 2004 and continues to be one of our favorite trend following strategies today.
+The LTX Trend Following System is a long term trend following system with dynamic money management that can be applied to all commodities, futures, and FX markets.
 LTX will generate 2-3 long term trades per year, per market.
 When market conditions are persistent, the LTX Trading System can stay with trades for a year or longer.

 |Start Date||Avg.
 Return||Max DD||Longest DD||Sharpe||Win/Loss Rate||Winning/Losing Months||Trades|

 Sample Portfolio – Simulated Performance using CSI Unfair Advantage Data.

 Commodity Trading involves high risks and you can lose a significant amount of money.
 Commodity trading is not suitable for many investors.
 Any performance results listed in all marketing materials represents simulated computer results over past historical data, and not the results of an actual account.
 All opinions expressed anywhere on this website are only opinions of the author.
 The information contained here was gathered from sources deemed reliable, however, no claim is made as to its accuracy or content.
 Different testing platforms can produce slightly different results.
 Our systems are only recommended for well capitalized and experienced futures traders.

 CFTC-required risk disclosure for hypothetical results

 Hypothetical performance results have many inherent limitations, some of which are described below.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown. in fact, there are frequently sharp differences between hypothetical performance results and the actual results subsequently achieved by any particular trading program.